-Figure 2-1: Relationship between Sustainable Development Goals and Dimensions based on information published by UN-Water (UN-Water, 2016).
+Figure 2-1: Relationship between Sustainable Development Goals and Dimensions.
+Illustration prepared by the author, based on information published by UN-Water (UN-Water, 2016).

 The social dimension of water is most significant in the poverty and hunger eradication goals.
 However, there are also close links between SDG6 and the rest of sustainable development's social dimensions (UN-Water, 2016).